Pediatric ENT Services in Atlanta, GA

 Throughout the first several years of childhood, children are prone to infections of the ears, nose, and sinus.
 The infections are commonly caused by viral infections (the common cold).

 However, the infections may be aggravated and symptoms exacerbated by allergies.
+In these cases, allergy testing and treatment can help identify triggers and reduce the frequency of recurring sinus and nasal infections.
 If you notice that your child continues to remain sick beyond 10 days, a sinus infection may be the culprit.

 Reducing the risk of sinus infections (sinusitis) is a common goal for caregivers and parents.
 You can reduce their risk by: